GOOGLE G SUITE

 In order for students to use these programs and services, certain personally identifiable information (PII) must be provided to the website or software application operator.
 This is generally the student’s name and District-issued email.
 The District will provide only the minimum information required to access the educational materials and applications.
 The Children’s Online Privacy Protection Act (COPPA) requires these websites to provide parental notification and obtain parental consent before collecting personal information from children under the age of 13.
 The law permits schools to consent to the collection of personal information for non-commercial purposes on behalf of all of its students, which eliminates the need for individual parental consent given directly to the website or software application operator.
 The District will not consent on your behalf to websites or applications collecting personal information regarding your child for commercial purposes.
 COPPA requires that a website or application seeking to collect personal information for a child under 13 years of age must obtain consent directly from the parent or guardian.

-New this school year is Montana Law HB745.
+Montana Law HB745.
 This law applies to students in grades K – 12 and requires the District to enter into agreements with each vendor/operator that collects personally identifiable information (PII).
 Vendors/operators are prohibited from: (a) (i) engaging in targeted advertising on the operator's K-12 online application; or (ii) targeting advertising on any other site, service, or application when the targeting of the advertising is based on any information, including protected information and persistent unique identifiers, that the operator has acquired because of the use of the operator's K-12 online application; (b) using information, including persistent unique identifiers, created or gathered by the operator's K-12 online application to amass a profile about a pupil, except in furtherance of K-12 school purposes; (c) selling a pupil's information, including protected information.

 - Allegorithmic/Substance Designer and Painter